Learning Geometry-Guided Depth via Projective Modeling for Monocular 3D Object Detection: Conclusion

 \section{Conclusion}

-We proposed a novel geometric formula principally modeled from multiple 2D/3D network predictions, to guide the depth estimation and advance the monocular 3D object detection.
+We proposed an effective holistic geometric formula principally modeled from multiple~2D/3D network predictions, to guide the depth estimation and advance the monocular 3D object detection.
 We design and implement this formula as a neural network module to have geometry-aware feature learning with the image representations to boost the learning of the depth.
-Extensive experiments demonstrate the effectiveness of the proposed approach, and our results also achieve state-of-the-art performance with a large margin.
+Extensive experiments demonstrate the effectiveness of the proposed approach, and results also achieve state-of-the-art performance with a large margin.